 Conditions have remained relatively stable for the North American Class 4-8 commercial vehicle market in addition to the automotive, sport utility vehicle and off-highway markets also served by Sypris Technologies.
-During the first six months of 2023, production of Class 8 trucks in North America increased 14% over the first six months of 2022.
-The outlook for 2023 is for continued strong demand for production during the third quarter of 2023 with a decrease in the fourth quarter as compared to 2022.
+During the first nine months of 2023, production of Class 8 trucks in North America increased 17% over the first nine months of 2022.
+The outlook for 2023 is for continued strong demand for production during the fourth quarter of 2023 and first quarter of 2024 with a significant decrease starting in the second quarter of 2024.
 While there is growing evidence of a slowing North American economy, we believe that the market diversification Sypris Technologies has accomplished over recent years by adding new programs in the automotive, sport-utility and off-highway markets has benefited and will continue to benefit the Company as the demand cycles for our products in these markets differs from than the Class 8 commercial vehicle market, thereby reducing volatility in our revenue profile.

 Reduced travel, business closures, and other economic impacts related to the COVID-19 pandemic suppressed oil and natural gas demand, thereby adversely impacting the oil and gas markets served by our Tube Turns® brand of engineered products.
 This caused major pipeline developers to significantly scale back near-term capital investments in new pipeline infrastructure, which resulted in reduced demand for our products for the oil and gas markets in early 2022.
 Sales in this market are dependent on, among other things, the level of worldwide oil and natural gas demand, the price of crude oil and natural gas and capital spending by exploration and production companies and drilling contractors.
 As production activity increased in the second half of 2022, particularly in liquefied natural gas shipments to Europe, customer demand in this market increased and remained at a higher level into 2023 compared to early 2022.
-However, the war between Russia and Ukraine has also led to disruption, instability and volatility in global markets and industries that could negatively impact our operations.
+However, the escalating conflict in the Middle East, the war between Russia and Ukraine and renewed recessionary fears has also led to disruption, instability and volatility in global markets and industries that could negatively impact our operations.